FOUNDER & PRESIDENT

-Sarah Buino, LCSW, CADC, CDWF is the founder of Head/Heart Therapy, Inc. She is a licensed clinical social worker, certified addictions counselor and a Certified Daring WayTM facilitator.
-She holds a masters degree from Loyola University in Chicago and specializes in shame and substance abuse.
+Sarah Buino, LCSW, RDDP, CADC, CDWF, NMT (she/her) is a speaker, teacher, therapist and the founder of Head/Heart Therapy — a thriving and respected group practice in Chicago.
+She is a licensed clinical social worker, registered dual diagnosis professional, certified alcohol and other drug counselor, Certified Daring WayTM facilitator, and NARM Master Therapist, and holds a master’s degree from Loyola University in Chicago.

 You can reach Sarah by email at firstname.lastname@example.org.